 Daniel Steinmetz-Jenkins is a historian of Modern European political and intellectual thought with a specific focus on Europe and the World.
 He primarily concentrates on such topics as conservatism, nationalism, secularism, and religion and politics.

-He is now working on two book manuscripts for Columbia University Press:
+He is writing a book for Columbia University Press titled:

 The Neoconservative Moment in France: Raymond Aron and the United States

 His public commentary has appeared in The Nation, The Guardian, The Atlantic, Times Literary Supplement, Dissent Magazine, Foreign Affairs and elsewhere.
-He has published academic articles in Modern Intellectual History, Journal of the History of Ideas (forthcoming) and elsewhere.
+He has published academic articles in Modern Intellectual History, Journal of the History of Ideas, Global Intellectual History and elsewhere.
+He is the former managing editor of The Immanent Frame.